 How is it assessed?

-Delegates are continually assessed by our highly experienced St John Cymru trainers in line with current HSE guidelines.
-This will be done through practical demonstrations and Q&A sessions.
+Delegates are continually assessed by our highly experienced St John Ambulance Cymru trainers in line with current HSE guidelines.
+Assessment is carried out through practical demonstrations and Q&A sessions.

 defibrillator training certificate